 There are many common pitfalls during a Deltek Costpoint implementation.
 Insufficient testing and training are probably at the top of that list.
 Our team creates structured system test scenarios that validate processes from data entry through project and financial reporting.
 Testing helps confirm that the Deltek Costpoint environment produces the required outputs and supports the company’s government contracting compliance requirements.
 Along those same lines, we provide hands-on customized training for different business units within a company.
 This reinforces familiarity with the system and compliance-related workflows.
 Our team helps confirm that the Deltek Costpoint environment produces the required outputs and supports the company’s government contracting compliance requirements.
 We spend as much time testing and training as we do designing the system, to ensure users are comfortable at go-live.
 We want users to know how to use their system and extract the data they need from it.
 Rigorous testing and training prepare a company’s team to use the system effectively and efficiently from day one.

-Go-Live is a transition point; it is NOT the finish line.
-At go-live, our goal is for the client’s team to have a properly configured system, trained personnel, and a clear understanding of how the system supports government contracting compliance requirements.
-This is not where our journey ends.
-Our consultants stay with a client’s team through every “first” in the system.
-We support clients through the first live processing of labor, payroll, accounts payable, cash receipts, invoicing, month-end close, and related processes.
-There is a difference between go-live readiness and operational readiness.
-Stay tuned for our next article, which will explore what happens after the implementation and how an organization can transition into operational readiness.
+Go-Live is a transition point, not the finish line.
+At go-live, our goal is for the client's team to have a properly configured system, trained personnel, and a clear understanding of how the system supports government contracting compliance requirements.
+The system is ready.
+The team is trained.
+But the work does not stop there.
+Even after a successful go-live, there are still tasks to complete, such as loading initial balances, finalizing the data migration, and flipping the final configuration switches.
+Beyond that, every client works through a series of "firsts" in a live environment.
+Our consultants stay with the client's team through each of those moments, supporting the first live processing of labor, payroll, accounts payable, cash receipts, invoicing, month-end close, and related processes.

 Building a Costpoint System for Long-Term GovCon Use

 Choosing the right implementation partner is vital to the health of an ERP system.
 An implementation approach focused primarily on speed or cost may not provide government contractors with the structure, testing, training, and alignment with compliance requirements they need.
 Our team believes in an in-depth dive into discovery, design, configuration, testing, and training because each step affects how well the system supports current operations, future growth, and government contract requirements.
 An ERP system affects financial operations, compliance requirements, reporting accuracy, and long-term system usability.
 Our team has extensive Deltek Costpoint expertise combined with specialized government contracting knowledge.
 This expertise has helped us build and maintain Costpoint systems through the entire GovCon lifecycle.
-Again, be on the lookout for our next article, which examines post-implementation and how an organization can transition to operational readiness.
+Again, be on the lookout for our next article, which examines what comes after implementation and how we support clients through every stage that follows.

 Frequently Asked Questions (FAQs)